A remark on certain restricted plane partitions and crystal melting model: Symmetric plane partitions with a limit boundary along -axis direction

 the equation \eqref{eqn:SZ h} is equal to

 By inserting equations \eqref{eqn:SZ result c} and \eqref{eqn:SZ result h} into equations \eqref{eqn:SZ c} and \eqref{eqn:SZ h}, this theorem is thus proved by induction. $\Box$

-\begin{rmk} The free boundary Schur process was studied by Borodin and Rains \cite{BR05} (see also \cite{BBNV}), which is a Pfaffian analog of the original Schur process considered by Okounkov and Reshetikhin \cite{OR03}.
+\begin{rmk} Borodin and Rains studied the free boundary Schur process \cite{BR05} (see also \cite{BBNV}), which is a Pfaffian analog of the original Schur process considered by Okounkov and Reshetikhin \cite{OR03}.
 They showed that it is a Pfaffian point process and obtained a formula for the partition function.
-Our method in this section is similar to theirs and the usage of the equation \eqref{eqn:sum sla |la>} corresponds to their free boundary condition. \end{rmk}
+Our method in this section is similar to theirs, and the usage of the equation \eqref{eqn:sum sla |la>} corresponds to their free boundary condition. \end{rmk}

 .
+The author is grateful to the anonymous referee for valuable suggestions.
 The author would like to thank Professors Shuai Guo, Xiaobo Liu and Zhiyuan Wang for helpful discussions and thank Professors Jian Zhou and Xiangyu Zhou for encouragement.
-The author is supported by the National Natural Science Foundation of China (No. 12288201) and the China Postdoctoral Science Foundation (No. 2023M743717).
+The author is supported by the NSFC grants (No. 12288201, 12401079), the China Postdoctoral Science Foundation (No. 2023M743717), and the China National Postdoctoral Program for Innovative Talents (No. BX20240407).